Andy-K-Xu/CC-Gen/README.md

 This is an educational project for me to learn coding.
 It shall not be used for malicious purposes.
 I do not promote my tools.
 I do not take responsibility for any bad usage of this tool.

+Done:
+Companies that use 16 digit cards.

+Things to Do:
+Leading Zeros
+Loops
+Attaching random name to card
+Attaching random exp date to card
+Attaching random CVC to card
+Storing card info to notepad